In 2019 I began the restoration of an 1895 Pearl press, a treadle-powered letterpress that was donated to the Cal Poly Shakespeare Press Museum.

 Finding new parts for an 1895 press was surprisingly easy.
 There are several people who manufacture castings for the machines, and another fellow who makes modern ink rollers that fit the press perfectly.
 I bought those and installed them on the machine.
 It needed new springs, which I hand-wound.
-I surface-ground the ink distribution plate, and had a welder repair the platen, which was mysteriously broken on its corners.
+I surface-ground the ink distribution plate on my CNC router (fitted with an abrasive disk), and had a welder repair the platen, which was mysteriously broken on its corners.

 The hardest part to replace has been the main drive gear, which I could not find.
 I hired a machinist friend to make one for me.
 The original has several missing teeth, and had been repaired, badly, several times since 1895.
-That new gear is still not finished, but it will be soon (wishful thinking always works!).
+My machinist friend bought a new gear “blank” that is a perfect replacement for the original – with several modifications needed.

 I built new woodwork for the press including the feed and delivery tables, two new drawers for the base, and I added something the original press never had – a drawer cover.
 Since the drawers are directly under the main parts of the press, solvent, ink and lost paper will occasionally fall down into the press, and I want those not to fall into the top drawer.
 I machined an ampersand into the drawer top in the same style as the lettering in the press castings.
 It’s a nice touch.

 Meanwhile, I drew an illustration of the Golding Pearl No. 3 press, working from a parts drawing in the original instruction manual.
 I made the illustration into a poster, which has not yet been printed, and a postcard, which I finished this week.
 Details about the color separations for the postcard are described in my previous post.